HEP-PBSP/colibri/colibri/doc/sphinx/source/get-started/installation.rst

     pip install -U "jax[cuda12]" -f https://storage.googleapis.com/jax-releases/jax_releases.html

 Note that it is possible to run fits using *float32* precision.
-The only way of doing so currently is to apply a patch to UltraNest so that ``json.dump`` is compatible.
+This works without a problem for gradient-based methods, while the only way of doing so for UltraNest currently is to apply a patch so that ``json.dump`` is compatible.
 To do this, run the following commands:

 .. code-block:: bash